 There are two type of duplicate content: duplicate content on different domains and duplicate content on the same domain.
 They’re both common occurrences and difficult to avoid, except one damages your SEO and your website in general.
 Here’s what you need to know about duplicate content on different domains and the same domain.
+Web best practices change fast, so we’ve updated this blog post in 2022 to give you the most accurate assessment of duplicate content on different domains, and how to prevent this problem.

 8 Ways Duplicate Content On Different Domains Hurts Your Website